Information-Theoretic Generalization Bounds for Deep Neural Networks

-The generalization error is the difference between the population risk and the empirical risk on the training data.
-It measures the extent of overfitting of a trained neural network when the empirical risk is pushed to zero.
+The generalization error is defined as the difference between the population risk and the empirical risk on the training data.
+It measures the extent to which a trained neural network whose empirical risk has been pushed to zero overfits the data.
 Information-theoretic generalization bounds have been widely explored in recent years.
 This line of work was initiated by \cite{xu2017information,russo2019much}, where a generalization error bound in terms of the mutual information between the input and output of the learning algorithm was derived (see also \cite{bu2020tightening}).
 These inaugural results inspired various extensions and refinements based on chaining arguments \cite{asadi2018chaining,clerico2022chained}, conditioning and processing techniques \cite{hafez2020conditioning,haghifam2020sharpened,steinke2020reasoning,harutyunyan2021information}, as well as other information-theoretic quantities \cite{esposito2019generalization,aminian2022learning,aminian2021information,wang2019information}.
-However, the aforementioned results were not specialized to the DNN setting and hence did not capture the effect of depth on the generalization bound.
-Quantifying this effect within such information-theoretic bounds is the main objective of this work.
+However, these results were not specialized to DNNs and thus did not capture the effect of depth on generalization performance.
+Quantifying this effect within information-theoretic bounds is the main objective of this work.